 Motorhome Protect arranges cover for all sorts of vehicles up to a value of £150,000.
 These policies can include cover across the European Union and unlimited mileage – so you can travel from Sweden to Spain, taking in snow-covered ski slopes along the way.

-Camping personal effects of up to £3,000 can also be included in your policy, and we can also arrange discounts for certain club members.
+Camping personal effects of up to £3,000 can also be included in your policy.

 So what are you waiting for?
 Dust off your snowsuit, and start planning your trip.